Environmental Performance Data

 Energy used at construction sites is measured and calculated for each type of energy as shown below.

-• Electric power: Calculated using the 2018 emissions factor of 0.461 t-CO2/MWh for end use announced by the Japan Business Federation .
+• Electric power: Calculated using the 2023 electric utility-specific emissions factors published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry.
 CO2 Emissions from Fuel Combustion 2019 (International Energy Agency) is used to calculated emissions from electric power overseas.

 • Kerosine and heavy oil A: Measured from the volume purchased.
 Calculated using the emissions factors in the Energy Conservation Act and the Global Warming Countermeasures Act.

 At Shimizu Corporation, CO2 emissions and energy consumption during construction are calculated at sample sites of all construction sites.
 The results are distributed across all construction sites based on the sales of each site.
-In the current fiscal year, results have been compiled for 316 domestic construction sites and 69 domestic civil engineering sites out of a total of 744 domestic construction sites and 171 domestic civil engineering sites.
-In addition, for consolidated subsidiaries, figures for Japan are calculated using the reported values under the Energy Saving Act, while figures for overseas are calculated based on the basic unit of sales.
+In the current fiscal year, among all construction sites (680 domestic building and 177 domestic civil engineering sites), electricity data were aggregated for 401 building and 133 civil engineering sites, while data for other energy sources were aggregated for 256 building and 89 civil engineering sites.
+For consolidated subsidiaries, figures for Japan are calculated using the reported values under the Energy Saving Act, while figures for overseas are calculated based on the basic unit of sales.

 Scope2